Anymatix/anymatix-portable-comfyui/PROMPT.md

 19) The workflow should create a GitHub release with the version number from VERSION.txt and upload the platform-specific zip files as separate assets of this single release.

 20) The launch script should be named anymatix_comfyui (same on all platforms)

+21) The launch script on the platform where this is needed, should de-quarantine all the files

+22) The launch script should set executable permission bit on the files in the python/bin directory

+23) ComfyUI must be launched with exec to preserve the PID of the script, so parent programs can kill it.